makerdao/governance-manual/delegation/recognized-delegate-requirements.md

 ## 1. Inform a Governance Facilitator of your intention to become a Recognized Delegate

-Speak to one of the Governance Facilitators (currently @LongForWisdom and @prose11).
+Speak to a Governance Facilitator (currently @prose11).
 The best way to get in contact is via the official MakerDAO discord or the official MakerDAO forum.
 Please do not use email.

 ## 2. Read and sign-up for the Delegates Code of Conduct